-Site Benefits/Positive Impacts Burdens/Adverse Impacts 700 Commercial Ave, Garden City (Mitchel Field Facility) - Less construction activity (no building demolition) Lower overall construction cost BEBs will be on the same physical property as all other buses in the fleet Proximate to future Bus Rapid Transit services in the Nassau Hub area No impacts to surrounding land uses upon facility completion. - Prevents future expansion of additional charging stations adjacent to currently proposed chargers.
-650 Commercial Ave, Garden City (Purex Site) Aids in efficient vehicle movement and will enhance overall transit operations.
-BEBs will be located immediately next to the Mitchel Field Facility and will have dedicated area for charging.
-Site provides opportunity for additional BEB vehicles in the fleet.
-Provides dedicated infrastructure that will allow for efficient movement of the fleet for fueling/charging purposes.
-Proximate to future Bus Rapid Transit services in the Nassau Hub area.
-No impacts to surrounding land uses upon facility completion. - Former water treatment structures will need to be demolished Higher overall construction costs.
+Site Benefits/Positive Impacts Burdens/Adverse Impacts

+700 Commercial Ave, - Less construction activity (no - Prevents future expansion of

+Garden City building demolition). additional charging stations

+(Mitchel Field Facility) - Lower overall construction adjacent to currently proposed

+cost. chargers.

+- BEBs will be on the same

+physical property as all other

+buses in the fleet.

+- Proximate to future Bus Rapid

+Transit services in the Nassau

+Hub area.

+- No impacts to surrounding

+land uses upon facility

+completion.

+650 Commercial Ave, - Aids in efficient vehicle - Former water treatment

+Garden City movement and will enhance structures will need to be

+(Purex Site) overall transit operations. demolished.

+( - BEBs will be located - Higher overall construction

+immediately next to the Mitchel costs.

+Field Facility and will have

+dedicated area for charging.

+- Site provides opportunity for

+additional BEB vehicles in the

+fleet.

+Provides dedicated

+infrastructure that will allow for

+efficient movement of the fleet

+for fueling/charging purposes.

+- Proximate to future Bus Rapid

+Transit services in the Nassau

+Hub area.

+- No impacts to surrounding

+land uses upon facility

+completion.